D-Kamunya/delani_studio_site/README.md

 #### This is a landing page for a fictional studio called Delani Studio
 #### By **DENNIS KAMUNYA**
 ## Description
 This is a landing page for a fictional website design and development studio.
 It showcases the services offered and previous projects undertaken by the company.
-There is also a contact form for potential clients to send a message to the company.
-The purpose of this website is to showcase Jquery and Bootstrap functinality.
+There is also a contact form for potential clients to send a message to the company and be receiving future email notifications.
+The purpose of this website is to showcase Jquery,Bootstrap and MailChimp API functinality.
 The link to the live site is https://d-kamunya.github.io/delani_studio_site/
 ## Setup/Installation Requirements
 * git clone https://github.com/D-Kamunya/delani_studio_site.git
 * fork github repo